 Vegan alternatives to yogurt are seeing high demand, a recent report by Future Market Insights revealed.
 A growing focus on nutrition, as well as a “rising preference for vegan diet”, are major drivers for the shift in the yogurt market.
 One report stated that non-dairy yogurt will be at the “forefront” of the market by 2027.

 The report uncovered that the non-dairy yogurt market is set to see a compound annual growth rate of 4.9%.
-Further, the market is expected to reach a value of $7,431.1 million by the year 2027.
+Further, the market is expected to reach a value of $7,431.1 billion by the year 2027.

 Future Market Insights said: “Non-dairy yogurt is expected to gain high demand owing to its high health benefits”.
 These positive effects are seeing “growing awareness”, according to a press release.